-We’ve picked out the eight top mountain bike shoes that will keep you solidly connected to your bike through thick and thin.
-Be sure to leave your personal picks for the best mtb shoes in the comments!
-There are only three places where you’re connected to your mountain bike: your handlebar, your saddle, and your pedals.
-And you often aren’t on your saddle.
+We’ve picked out the top mountain bike shoes that will keep you solidly connected to your bike through thick and thin.
+Be sure to leave your personal picks for what you think should be the best mtb shoes of 2019 in the comments!

 Best Mountain Bike Shoes

 The Kestrel has been a solid performer in the FiveTen lineup for years.
 The lace-up version has classic skate-shoe styling and is comfortable both riding and walking (the sole isn’t quite as stiff as the Boa model).
 FiveTen’s signature Stealth outsole is super grippy and will help keep you on your bike even if you haven’t quite managed to clip in.

 The rugged exterior feels absolutely bomb-proof, and venting over the toe helps keep them cool (or at least a little cooler; this style of shoe is always going to be hot).
 The only count against the Kestrels is that this solid construction, padding, and grippy rubber is really heavy.
 This isn’t a featherweight cross-country shoe; but if you’re looking for a trail, all-mountain, or downhill shoe, the Kestrel will serve you well.

 (Note: there’s also a Boa model that ratchets instead of ties.
 I opted to include the lace-up model here because it’s what I ride.
 If you like the idea of a more consistent fit, check it out.)
 One of the best mtb shoes of 2019 [Purchase: $149.95]